-This piece on the clothes closet can be applicable to men as well as women, but I do think it is women who fret about their closet disorganization more than men and I would be willing to bet that in general women have more clothes than men.
+This piece on the clothes closet can be applicable to men as well as women, but I do think it is women who fret about their closet disorganization more than men and I would be willing to bet that, in general, women have more clothes than men.

 There are a number of ways to effectively organize a closet and there can even be overlapping methods from the categories I will describe.
 The point to all the organization is not just to have a nice looking closet when you open up the doors.
 The point is to save you time, money and stress in dealing with your wardrobe.